vladanghene/clj-vimrc/README.md

 ```
 fc-cache -vf ~/.fonts
 ```
+Also restart the terminal and that's it !
 There ya go !
 Now you have gvim (which enables os clipboard so you can paste in other apps --- as opposed to classic vim) which looks great and has lotsa funcionality.
 Enjoy.
 Star me if you think this helped you.